manuelfrechet/TrailRunningSimulator/MODEL_SPECIFICATION.md

 - what is deterministic,
 - what is learned,
 - and how the system evolves from one 50 m segment to the next.

+---

+# 19. State Transition Laws

+## 19.1 General Principle

+The Trail Running Simulator is modeled as a nonlinear dynamical system.

+At segment \(k\), the simulator knows the complete state vector

+\[
+x_k=(T_k,R_k,I_k,H_k,F_k,P_k,C_k)
+\]

+The simulator computes the duration of the current segment

+\[
+\Delta t_k
+\]

+and updates the complete state before moving to segment \(k+1\).

+The system therefore evolves according to

+\[
+x_{k+1}=\Phi(x_k)
+\]

+where

+\(\Phi\)

+is the unknown nonlinear evolution operator identified from historical FIT trajectories.

+The simulator therefore does not learn isolated observations.

+It learns the evolution law of the runner.

+---

+# 20. Deterministic and Learned Components

+The complete state contains both deterministic and learned components.

+## 20.1 Deterministic components

+These components are fully determined by the race profile or race definition.

+### Terrain State

+Terrain State is read directly from the normalized GPX profile.

+No learning is required.

+### Race Progression

+Race Progression evolves deterministically according to

+- elapsed distance
+- elapsed time
+- remaining distance
+- remaining ascent
+- remaining descent

+### Race Context

+Race Context remains constant during Version 1 simulations.

+---

+## 20.2 Learned components

+The following components are learned from historical FIT trajectories.

+- Runner State

+- Runner–Terrain Interaction

+- HR State

+- Fatigue State

+These components evolve according to unknown nonlinear differential laws identified during the learning phase.

+---

+# 21. Segment Evolution

+For every segment

+the simulator performs the following sequence.

+## Step 1

+Read deterministic inputs

+- Terrain State
+- Race Context
+- Race Progression

+for segment

+k.

+---

+## Step 2

+Use the current dynamic states

+- Runner State

+- HR State

+- Fatigue State

+- Runner–Terrain Interaction

+to estimate the runner response.

+---

+## Step 3

+Predict

+\[
+\Delta t_k
+\]

+the duration required to complete the current 50 m segment.

+---

+## Step 4

+Update

+Runner State

+---

+## Step 5

+Update

+Runner–Terrain Interaction

+---

+## Step 6

+Update

+HR State

+including

+- current HR

+- current HR zone

+- accumulated time in every zone

+- normalized time in every zone

+- continuous time in current zone

+- HR debt

+---

+## Step 7

+Update

+Fatigue State

+including

+- Cardiovascular Debt

+- Mechanical Debt

+- Neuromuscular Debt

+---

+## Step 8

+Update

+Race Progression.

+---

+## Step 9

+Move to the next segment.

+Repeat until finish.

+---

+# 22. Learning Objective

+Historical FIT trajectories are not used to predict speed directly.

+Instead,

+they are used to identify the evolution operator

+\[
+\Phi
+\]

+governing the complete dynamical system.

+Learning therefore consists of identifying

+- Runner State evolution

+- HR evolution

+- Fatigue evolution

+- Runner–Terrain Interaction evolution

+rather than fitting isolated observations.

+---

+# 23. Observation Model

+Historical FIT files are treated as observed trajectories.

+Every recorded point contributes information.

+Historical FIT trajectories remain at their native temporal resolution.

+No resampling to 50 m is performed during learning.

+This preserves

+- HR dynamics

+- recovery

+- debt accumulation

+- debt decay

+- interaction changes

+at the highest available resolution.

+---

+# 24. Simulation Grid

+The future race is represented by a deterministic numerical grid.

+Segment length

+Version 1

+=

+50 m

+This grid is used only for numerical integration.

+It is not used during learning.

+---

+# 25. Initialization

+At the beginning of a simulated race

+the simulator initializes

+## Terrain State

+First segment of the normalized GPX.

+---

+## Race Context

+User supplied values.

+---

+## Race Progression

+Distance = 0

+Elapsed time = 0

+Remaining distance = total race distance.

+---

+## Runner State

+Initial physiological state.

+Version 1 assumes

+fresh runner.

+---

+## HR State

+Initial HR

+Zone 1

+Zero accumulated exposure.

+Zero HR debt.

+---

+## Fatigue State

+Cardiovascular Debt = 0

+Mechanical Debt = 0

+Neuromuscular Debt = 0

+---

+# 26. Missing Variables

+Historical FIT files may contain different sensors.

+The simulator therefore accepts incomplete trajectories.

+Optional variables include

+- cadence

+- step length

+- stance time

+- vertical oscillation

+Missing variables are ignored.

+The simulator must continue learning from the remaining available information.

+The prediction quality is expected to improve with

+- richer FIT files

+- longer races

+- larger numbers of historical activities.

+---

+# 27. Version 1 Learning Philosophy

+Version 1 does not attempt to hard-code physiological equations.

+Instead,

+the simulator identifies the governing nonlinear evolution laws from observed runner trajectories.

+This applies especially to

+- HR debt accumulation

+- HR debt decay

+- fatigue accumulation

+- fatigue recovery

+- runner-terrain interaction

+The simulator therefore learns

+how the runner behaves,

+rather than assuming how the runner should behave.

+---

+# 28. End of Mathematical Specification

+The mathematical model described in this document defines the first complete version of the Trail Running Simulator.

+Subsequent versions may improve

+- state definitions

+- evolution laws

+- latent variables

+- environmental modeling

+- physiological modeling

+without changing the overall architecture described here.